SecOpsPete/threat-hunting-scenarios/port-scanning-detection/README.md

 ## 4 – Investigation

-PowerShell script `portscan.ps1` was observed executing at the time of the scan:
+I pivoted to the DeviceProcessEvents table to see if I could see anything suspicious around the time the port scan started.
+I noticed an obvioius PowerShell script `portscan.ps1` executing at the time of the scan:

 ```kql
 let VMName = "dereck";